- Module Code:

 - Taught in:

 - Full Year

-The course is divided into three main parts.
-The first part of the course is designed to provide an introduction to the study constitutional law and to constitutional theory; crucially we also look at critical accounts of constitutionalism, and situate the British constitution in a broader, global context.
-The second part of the course focuses on the core principles of the British constitution and the role of Parliament.
+The module is divided into three main parts.
+The first part of the module is designed to provide an introduction to the study constitutional law and to constitutional theory; crucially we also look at critical accounts of constitutionalism, and situate the British constitution in a broader, global context.
+The second part of the module focuses on the core principles of the British constitution and the role of Parliament.
 It focuses on the three main principles of the constitution and assesses the place of Parliament within the modern constitution.
-The third part of the course looks in detail at the practice of the modern constitution and the role of the courts.
+The third part of the module looks in detail at the practice of the modern constitution and the role of the courts.
 It covers judicial review, the Human Rights Act 1998 and a number of case studies of constitutional change

 - Have acquired a basic knowledge of the nature and purpose of constitutions.

 - Be able to assess the extent and efficiency of various control mechanisms, in particular, the legitimacy and extent of judicial controls.